apache/druid/docs/operations/auth-ldap.md

 ### Check your LDAP connection

 Verify that your LDAP connection is working by testing it with user credentials.
+Later in the process you [configure Druid for LDAP authentication](#configure-druid-for-ldap-authentication) with this user as the `bindUser`.

-For example, the following command tests the connection for the user `myuser@example.com`.
-Insert your LDAP server IP address and substitute `389` for the port number of your LDAP instance, if different.
+The following example command tests the connection for the user `myuser@example.com`.
+Insert your LDAP server IP address.
+Modify the port number of your LDAP instance if it listens on a port other than `389`.

 ```bash
 ldapwhoami -vv -H ldap://ip_address:389  -D "myuser@example.com" -W